gdsec-test/dcu-classifier/README.md

-DCU Classifier
+# DCU Classifier

-Takes in classify/scan/fingerprint requests from the DCU Auto Abuse API in order to process requests asynchronously.
+Takes in classify/scan requests from the DCU Auto Abuse API in order to process requests asynchronously.

+### dcu-classifier
+This service is used to determine a fraud_score given a url, using the ML API predict/dcu_fraud_html endpoint.

+### dcu-scanner
+This service is used to determine a fraud_score given a url, using the ML API predict/dcu_fraud_html endpoint.
+If the fraud score exceeds a specified threshold, it will submit a ticket to the Abuse API

 ## Cloning
 To clone the repository via SSH perform the following